Remote Work

 Remote Access

-For some types of work, like if you are working on an application or service that can only be accessed on-campus, you might need to use a VCU-issued and managed computer or the VCU Virtual Private Network (VPN) software on a personal computer.
-VCU-Issued computers should be used to conduct VCU business.
+For certain types of work, applications, or services only accessible on-campus, individuals may require a VCU-issued and managed computer or the VCU Virtual Private Network (VPN) software on a personal computer.
+VCU-issued computers should be used to conduct VCU business.
 In addition to standardized security tools, these computers are equipped with an always-on remote access tool called ZScaler, which provides VCU employees with constant and consistent access to internal university resources over the Internet, regardless of the employee’s physical location.
 Details on remote access solutions are provided below.

 Remote Access using VCU-Issued Computer